nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 `undo` will reverse the `delete 3` command. <br><br>
 ![UiDeleteAfterUndo](./images/UiDeleteAfterUndo.png) <br><br>

-Format: `undo`

 ### Redoing a command : `redo`

-Restore FlashBack to the state before the previous command was undo.
+Restores FlashBack to the state before the previous command was undo.

+Format: `redo`

 Examples:
 `delete 3` <br><br>